YuehHanChen/CS165/README.md

 # CS165
-## This repository contains all my homeworks of My Computer Science 165 Advanced C++ course in DVC.
+## This repository contains all my homeworks of my CS165-Advanced C++ course in DVC.